influxdata/docs-v2/content/resources/videos/telegraf-plugin-system-overview.md

 ---
 title: Telegraf Plugin System Overview
 description: >
   Telegraf has hundreds of plugins to chose from, as well as configuration options.
-How do you decide which ones to use?
-    Alan Pope and Josh Powers
+  Alan Pope and Josh Powers discuss how do you decide which ones to use?
 menu:
   resources:
     parent: Videos